 How to size a chandelier is always a big deal.
-How do you choose a chandelier that fits the space?
+How to measure for a chandelier correctly that fits the space is important.
 After much soul searching, you have decided now is the time to buy a dining room chandelier.
 Remember, it’s the focal point of the room.
 In addition, it is an investment piece and you don’t want to buy the wrong size.
 Many people are unsure what size chandelier or linear pendant works best for their dining room.
 Our post on the Ultimate Crystal Chandelier Guide is a valuable read before starting on your search.

 You don’t want to go too small or your chandelier looks insignificant.
 On the other hand if the chandelier is too big then it overpowers the entire space.
 Perhaps your dining table would be better suited to two smaller fixtures instead of one large chandelier.
 There are many options and decisions that have to be made.
 Your lighting choices have to be made with your heart as well as your head.
 Regardless of your end decision, keeping your chandelier sparkling clean is key.